 Poor weather may also impact negatively on the installation rate of scaffold shrink wrap compared with traditional style scaffold sheeting.
 Windy conditions can make it difficult to shrink the sheeting ‘drum tight’ and it can be difficult to make the most effective heat sealed joint between sheets in very wet conditions.

 One final note on labour costs for installing shrinkwrap scaffold sheeting.
-Whilst every scaffolder knows how to fix traditional style scaffold sheeting, scaffold shrink wrapping is more of a specialized trade.
+Whilst every scaffolder knows how to fix traditional style scaffold sheeting, scaffold shrink wrapping is more of a specialised trade.
 Whilst learning how to shrink wrap is not ‘rocket science’, a shrink wrap installation team will have required some training and if this is your first ever job then this extra cost of training needs to be considered.
 (Of course, you could avoid this by using a specialist shrink wrap installer.)

 Cost of labour – summary